 Disneyland is pretty fun for people of all ages (including babies, toddlers, and grandparents).

-There are plenty of rides in Fantasyland that work well little kids as well as people who “don’t like rides.”
+There are plenty of rides in Fantasyland that work well for little kids as well as people who “don’t like rides.”

-And it’s a great place to find thrill rides like giant Disneyland roller coasters, dark rides, and ones with lots of scary drops.
+It’s a great place to find thrill rides like giant Disneyland roller coasters, dark rides, and ones with lots of scary drops.

 What Does a Day at Disneyland Look Like?

-I’ll be frank, Disneyland days are LONG.
+I’ll be frank: Disneyland days are LONG.
 The parks open pretty early (even earlier for Disneyland hotel guests) and sometimes don’t close until midnight.

-Many families like to “rope drop” which means they are in line for the ride they want as soon as the park opens.
+Many families like to “rope drop,” which means they are in line for the ride they want as soon as the park opens.
 They let guests into Disneyland 15-30 minutes early specifically so people can walk to the rides before anything is open.

-But, you’ll need to go through security first (which can take a while) and then get in the entrance line (at least 30 minutes before the park opens).
+But you’ll need to go through security first (which can take a while) and then get in the entrance line (at least 30 minutes before the park opens).
 That’s a pretty early morning.

-Sometimes there’s another parade and then there are usually nightly fireworks.
+Sometimes, there’s another parade, and then there are usually nightly fireworks.
 The parks stay open really late.

 Disneyland Rides